 If parents are saying they need a break, why not pre-record a winter recital during lesson time?
 Upload it to YouTube & send the link to families to watch on their own time.
 You could ask students to fill out a simple scavenger hunt as they watch the recital & hand it in for a special prize.

 If students are feeling overwhelmed with school projects or other activities, why not focus on improvisation or make December a “no practice” month?
 Take the pressure off during lessons & the weekly practice expectations.
 I promise your students will appreciate it!

-What is “just right” for your studio?
+What is a “just right” approach for your studio this season?